Phina: Career

 Began her career as a singer when she was six years old, singing at her school and church choir.
-During her secondary school time at Marry Goreth, she was given an opportunity to lead a school choir called "Angels of Herald".
+During her time at St. Mary Goreti Secondary School, she was given an opportunity to lead a school choir called "Angels of Herald".
 Upon being admitted at the University of Dar es Salaam, Phina joined a praise and worship team.
 She attended different karaoke competitions and won the Mi–casa Lounge Karaoke competition.

 In 2018, she participated in Bongo Star Search (BSS) and won it that same year.

 In 2021, released her first single In Love, which was not commercially successful until she came up with her hit song Upo nyonyo in 2022, the song introduced her in the music industry and was later named by Notjustok as one of the top Tanzanian songs of 2023.

 In 2022, changed her stage name from Saraphina to Phina.

 In 2023, collaborated with different music heavyweights such as Otile Brown, Jux, Jay Melody and more.